salewski/terraform/website/docs/configuration/functions.html.md

 The Terraform language does not support user-defined functions, and so only the functions built in to the language are available for use.
-The navigation includes a list of all of the available built-in functions.
+The navigation for this section includes a list of all of the available built-in functions.

 You can experiment with the behavior of Terraform's built-in functions from the Terraform expression console, by running